 Wood stains are a perfect match for wood.
 They hide any minor imperfections in the wood while making the surface look and feel like natural wood.
 But guess what?
 They only go so deep.
-If you want anything more than an instant coat of a stain, you’ll need to follow up with another coat 2-4 days later.
-This is because the stain needs time to soak into the composite decking’s texture or pores.
+The stain needs time to soak into the composite decking’s texture or pores.
+If you want more than an instant coat of a stain, you’ll need to follow up with another coat 2-4 days later.

 Which to use?

-While it is true that you can use paint and stains on composite decking, the results are often not as nice as you would like them to be.
-The next question is if I want the best results, which should I use?
+While it is true that you can use paint and stains on composite decking, the results are often not as excellent as you would like them to be.
+The next question is, if I want the best results, which should I use?

-Remember that stains and paints have to work their way into the pores of the wood.
+Remember that stains and paints must work their way into the wood’s pores.
 With composite decking, this is much easier said than done.
 Composite decks do not have any pores, so traditional finishing products will not get into the decking material to give you a good finish.

-The first thing you need to decide is you will go with traditional oil-based paint or water-based paint?
+You first need to decide whether you will go with traditional oil- or water-based paint.
 Generally speaking, oil-based paints are better at resisting water and moisture damage than their water-based counterparts.
-If you live in a mostly dry area, the extra moisture resistance may not be as important.
+The extra moisture resistance may not be as crucial if you live primarily dry.
 However, if you live in an area with lots of rain, snow, and other forms of precipitation (or your new deck will be adjacent to your hot tub), oil-based paints will provide better protection.

 How to do it?

-Whether you are painting or staining composite decking, you will need to follow a few simple guidelines.
+Whether painting or staining composite decking, you must follow a few simple guidelines.

 The first thing to do before you paint composite decking is to clean the area thoroughly.
 This will help your finished product look nice while protecting it from damage.
 Composite decks do not absorb stains very easily.
 The cleaner and drier the deck is before application.
 The better your finished product will look.

-The second thing you need to decide when painting composite decking is what type of paint to use.
-There are literally hundreds of different types of paints, stains, and sealers.
+The second thing you need to decide when painting composite decking is what paint to use.
+There are hundreds of different types of paints, stains, and sealers.
 Do a little research on the best option for your composite decking.

 How to clean composite decking

-One of the most important steps before staining or painting composite decking is cleaning.
-While it is true that you can clean your composite decking with a good power wash, there are other options available as well.
+One of the most critical steps before staining or painting composite decking is cleaning.
+While it is true that you can clean your composite decking with a good power wash, other options are also available.
 Since you want your finished product to be as perfect as possible, take the time to thoroughly clean your composite decking before proceeding with the staining or painting process.

 How to paint composite decking

-Once you’ve taken the time to ensure your composite deck looks its best, start painting.
-It is important to realize that the product you use will need a primer base for the topcoat to adhere properly.
-This is because there is no “grain” on composite decks like there would be with wood.
+Once you have taken the time to make sure your composite deck looks its best, you are ready to start painting.
+It’s important to know that your product will need a primer for the top coat to adhere properly.
+This is because there is no “grain” on composite decking like wood.

 Removing old paint from composite decking